Donovan's Reef: Box-office performance

 Donovan's Reef was a moderate financial success.
 Produced on a budget of $2,686,000, the film grossed $6,600,000 in North America, earning $3.3 million in US theatrical rentals.
 It was the 24th-highest-grossing film of 1963.

 Critical reception

 A. H. Weiler of The New York Times wrote that the movie was "sheer contrivance effected in hearty, fun-loving, truly infectious style".
 Variety called it an "effort-less effort", but praised the photography.
-Currently, the film holds a "Rotten" 55% rating on the review aggregate website Rotten Tomatoes.
+Currently, the film holds a 67% rating on the review aggregate website Rotten Tomatoes.